-In an interview with New York’s Z100 in late-March, Ciara revealed a track she and Skylar Gray (Kehlani, Diddy-Dirty Money) worked on has made the album.
-“I have an incredible song that I co-wrote with my friend, Skylar Gray, and she also produced the song as well.
-And it really kind of encompasses what Beauty Marks means to me on a personal level.”
+In an interview with New York’s Z100 in late March, Ciara revealed a track she and Skylar Gray (Kehlani, Diddy-Dirty Money) worked on has made the album.
+“I have an incredible song that I co-wrote with my friend, Skylar Gray, and she also produced the song.
+And it really encompasses what Beauty Marks means to me on a personal level.”
 When describing the album title, she mentions embracing the scars that you get from going through life’s obstacles.
 With a compelling definition, it’s possible the track could be based on the same sentiments.

 Ciara’s next album seems to be giving us a bridge of new sounds that connect to her core elements.
 The superstar has worked with longtime collaborators like Jasper Cameron and Rodney “Darkchild Jerkins from previous albums that helped shape her sound.
 On the flip side, the new contributors like Space Primates and J.R.
 Rotem on this album grant her the opportunity to venture to a fresh, yet a bold assortment of genres and sounds we have yet to hear from the talented entrepreneur.

 “Ciara can keep doing her signature style but adapt to the new sonic landscape of hip-hop/R&B,” Rotem said in a 2018 interview.
 “She’s a superstar and that doesn’t get old.”